hkpeaks/peaks-consolidation/README.md

 - Support read/write Parquet, JSON table and XLSX file formats.
 - Parallel query with SQL server.
 - New Peaks query functions (these were done in C# WebNameSQL except GroupBy virtual column):-
+  - Converting different date formats
+  - Group By virtual columns - supports time series data table
   - Reconciliation - compares differences of 2 tables by selecting distinct column names
-  - Group By virtual columns - supports time series data table
-  - Converting different date formats
-  - Conditional Action
   - Table2Cell - summarizes cells of a table to a number or text by maths/statistics
+  - Conditional Action By Cell Value
+  - Build Balance - enables crosstab results which can have monthly year-to-date balance
   - Crosstab and reverse crosstab
-  - Build Balance - enables crosstab results which can have monthly year-to-date balance